Hamilton (musical): Education

 The Hamilton Education Program was founded in 2016 with funding from the Rockefeller Foundation.
 It is a collaboration between the producers of Hamilton, the Miranda Family, and the Gilder Lehrman Institute of American History.
 Together they established the Ham4Progress Award for Educational Advancement, an award supporting "college-bound high school juniors from communities that directly experience the consequences of social injustice and/or discrimination".

 Civic engagement

-Hamilton, in partnership with Michelle Obama's When We All Vote, have released "The Election of 2022", a video for National Voter Registration Day to encourage voting.
+Hamilton, in partnership with Michelle Obama's When We All Vote, released "The Election of 2022", a video for National Voter Registration Day to encourage voting.
 Voter registration and get out the vote activities have been advanced by tumblr.
 Ohio State University held an on campus voter registration and voter awareness event sponsored by Ham4Progress.
 VoteRiders and VoteForward are partner organizations dedicated to voter education and enablement.

-Justice Sonia Sotomayor and Lin-Manuel Miranda discussed democracy, civics, inclusion and opportunity.
+In 2021, Justice Sonia Sotomayor and Lin-Manuel Miranda discussed democracy, civics, inclusion and opportunity.

 Additionally, Ham4Progress has supported environmental issues by collaborating with NRDC.